Back to www.qedcat.com.

 Some of our technical (but not too technical) articles

-On what day of the week were you born? by Burkard Polster and Marty Ross.
-Plus Magazine (March 2010).
+On what day of the week were you born? by Burkard Polster and Marty Ross, Plus Magazine (March 2010).
 Recently we learnt a very impressive trick: tell us the date you were born and we will almost immediately tell you what day of the week that was.
 In this articles we show you how this is done.
 This article includes some nice Java applets that you can use for practicing.

 Ringing the changes by Burkard Polster and Marty Ross, Plus Magazine 53 (December 2009).
 Do you prefer your maths in exotic locations?
 Then perhaps you should join a band of bell ringers, engaged in the grand old practice of ringing the changes.
 But what does bell ringing have to do with maths?
 As we explain in this article, a lot!
 If you are really keen on the maths involved, there is a fairly technical chapter about mathematical change ringing in Burkard's maths of juggling book book.

 Mathematical table turning revisited by Bill Baritompa, Rainer Löwen, Burkard Polster and Marty Ross, Mathematical Intelligencer, 29 (2007), 49-58.
 In this (much) more technical article, we really do turn the table in any conceivable way, elaborating on the Vinculum article above.
 This research was reported on TV, radio, and in newspapers around the world.
 You can watch a video clip of Marty being interviewed on the ABC news here.
+There was also a movie of a turning table referred to in the article.
+Since the original link is dead now, here is a new link to the clip.

 What is the best way to lace your shoes? by Burkard Polster, Nature 420, 476 (5 December 2002).
 The two most popular ways to lace shoes have historically been to use "criss-cross" or "straight" lacing - but are these the most efficient?
 Burkard demonstrates mathematically that the shortest lacing is neither of these, but instead is a rarely used and unexpected type of lacing known as "bowtie" lacing.
 However, the traditional favourite lacings are still the strongest.
 Here is the file that was originally submitted to Nature.
-We also wrote a Maths Masters column on this topic.
 This paper was reported on TV, radio, and in newspapers around the world.
 You can watch a video clip of Burkard being interviewed on the ABC news here.
-If you are really keen, check out the book.
+Our Maths Masters article with the same title is also dedicated to this topic.

 Irrational Thoughts by Marty Ross, Mathematical Gazette (March 2004).
 An introduction to irrational numbers.
 This article was the Mathematical Gazette's "Article of the Year" in 2004.